Ales – U.S. Open Beer Championship Categories

 Clarity: Chill haze is acceptable at low temperatures

 Perceived Malt Aroma & Flavor: Medium to high malt and caramel sweetness.
-Very low levels of roast malt may be perceived.
+Very low levels of roast malt may be present.

-Perceived Hop Aroma & Flavor: Not perceived to very low
+Perceived Hop Aroma & Flavor: Not present to very low

-Perceived Bitterness: Evident but minimal, and balanced with malt flavors.
+Perceived Bitterness: Present but minimal, and balanced with malt flavors.

-Fermentation Characteristics: A rich, often sweet and complex fruity-estery character can contribute to the profile of Strong Ales.
+Fermentation Characteristics: Rich, often sweet and complex fruity ester attributes can contribute to the profile of Strong Ales.
 Alcohol types can be varied and complex.
-Very low levels of diacetyl are acceptable.
+Diacetyl is usually absent in these beers but may be present at very low levels.

 Body: Medium to full